How to Stop Being Nervous Before a Game

 I know, it’s a bit confusing.
 But here’s an exercise that may help this concept make a little more sense to you.

-Think about an orange.
-Picture the orange in your mind, see it clearly.
-Are you seeing an orange?
-Good.
 Now, I want you to stop thinking about the orange.
 Tell yourself not to think about the orange.
-You hate the orange, get that orange out of your mind.
+You hate the orange; get that orange out of your mind.

 How’s that working for you?
-Each time you mention the word orange, even though you’re trying to force it out of your mind, you see an orange don’t you?
+Each time you mention the word orange, even though you’re trying to force it out of your mind, you see an orange, don’t you?

 Before a game, it can seem very scary to accept your anxiety.
 You know the negative impact it has on your game, so the last thing you want to do is accept it.
 But trust me, this is the only way to truly overcome performance anxiety in sports.